BIRD OF THE WEEK: Feb. 24, 2017 SCIENTIFIC NAME: Setophaga chrysoparia

 The U.S. Army's Fort Hood provides important habitat for this warbler, and it can also be found in many state parks.
 Balcones Canyonlands National Wildlife Refuge was created specifically to conserve the warbler and the Black-capped Vireo; the park also implements a cowbird trapping program and hosts an annual Songbird Festival.

-Golden-cheeked Warbler populations have recovered to some extent, habitat loss remains a major threat.
+Golden-cheeked Warbler populations have recovered to some extent, but habitat loss remains a major threat.
 Although various groups have petitioned the Department of the Interior to remove the warbler from the Endangered Species Act, the U.S. Fish and Wildlife Service has declined to do so, most recently in June 2016, citing continuing habitat destruction, fragmentation and degradation in central Texas.

 Donate to support ABC's conservation mission!